What is Project management? Basics, Goals, Importance, Steps, Examples, And Values

 Project Management Process And Steps

 In simple terms, project management is the process of overseeing a project to ensure it meets its objectives, deadlines, and budget.
-This discipline can be employed to any project, from big-ticket to small-budget projects.
+This discipline can be employed in any project, from big-ticket to small-budget projects.

 The project management process encompasses a series of crucial steps to guide a project from initiation to completion.